Akihira77/Diagnosa_backend/README.md

 -   go <https://hub.docker.com/r/dikaakihira17/gigih-capstone-backend>
 -   copy the pull command and run in your terminal
 -   after that open your docker desktop and search `dikaakihira17/gigih-capstone-backend` images
--   run images and set port to 7000
+-   set to port 7000 and run the image
--   open the container menu and see if the container with that images is running
+-   open the container menu and see if the container with that image is running

 # How To Use